Key Highlights

 Being one of the wealthiest countries in the world, Qatar has set its extremely tough policies for citizenship.
 Qatar has a small population and a major chunk of the economy is based on natural gas.
 This Gulf country has the world's toughest criteria for citizenship and comes under the top 15 hardest countries to get citizenship.

 Unlike other countries, Qatar does not allow people to have dual citizenship.
-If you wish to have citizenship of Qatar, you have to give up your citizenship of your country.
+If you wish to have citizenship in Qatar, you have to give up your citizenship in your country.

-Language proficiency is nothing new when it comes to getting citizenship in any country.
-Following the same language criteria, for Qatar you will need to have proficiency in Arabic language skills.
+Language proficiency is nothing new when getting citizenship in any country.
+Following the same language criteria, for Qatar, you will need to have proficiency in Arabic language skills.
 Followed by sufficient financial stability to live your life.

 Marriage can be a ground on which citizenship can be availed.
-Yes if you get married to a Qatari, the doors can be open for you to the country.
+Yes, if you get married to a Qatari, the doors can open for you to the country.

-Well if you're a foreigner and want Qatari citizenship, you'll have to live there for a complete 25 years.
+Well, if you're a foreigner and want Qatari citizenship, you'll have to live there for 25 years.
 No, it's not the eligibility criteria, after 25 years you can apply for citizenship by naturalisation.

-Not only this, but changing your religion is also in the scene, you'll have to convert to Islam from your religion.
-By setting up these above-mentioned criteria, Qatar is the hardest country to get citizenship.
+Not only this but changing your religion is also in the scene; you'll have to convert to Islam from your religion.
+By setting up the abovementioned criteria, Qatar is the hardest country to get citizenship.

 2. Vatican City

-This small country with less than a thousand population has several ways that you can get citizenship.
+This small country, with less than a thousand people, has several ways to get citizenship.

-1. To the people who are cardinals living in Vatican City or Rome.
+1. To the cardinals living in Vatican City or Rome.

 ( Cardinal is a priest at a high level in the Roman Catholic church)